oumaelbou/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task13: script that takes a list of words as input and prints only words that appear exactly once.
 Task15: script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 Task16: script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+Task17: script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.